mikewilzn/cscios/README.md

 ### Coins

+Modify `Coins.c` to support half dollars, coins worth 50 cents.

+* Add a new member to the struct
+* Output "penny" if only one is needed.
+Use a `const char *` variable and conditional to do this.
+* Test various inputs to ensure your logic is correct.

 ### Queue

 Your task is to modify the code in queue.h and queue.c to fully implement the following functions.